richardMarcell/richardMarcell/README.md

 ### **🚀 About Me**
-- 🎓 **Background:** Bachelor’s Degree in Information Systems Technology
+- 🎓 **Background:** Bachelor’s Degree in Information Systems Technology at Institute of Technology and Business Sabda Setia

 - 💼 **Current Role:** Full Stack Web Developer at PT Turbin Inovasi Indonesia